Thilanka1999/FaceRecognizer/README.md

-This Repository contain varies Complete ML Related Projects
+This Repository contain FaceRecognition projects.